-This Rakuten review actually goes back to when it was Ebates, because that’s how long I’ve been getting cash back for my online shopping.
+I’ve been using Rakuten cash back since it was Ebates, so I’ve been getting paid for my online shopping for years.
 It really works, or I wouldn’t be telling you about it.
-Read on to find out how you get cash back, too – plus, a $10 bonus just for signing up!
+But it’s not just for online shopping anymore!
+Read on to find out how you get Rakuten cash back, too – plus, a $10 bonus just for signing up!

 I’m going to give you both a review and a how-to in this article.
 Rakuten works so well for me, but instead of just telling you that, I want to show you how well it can work for you, too.

 It’s really easy to use.
-There are even browser extensions and mobile apps for Android and iPhone to make shopping with Rakuten as easy as it can be.
+There are even browser extensions and mobile apps for Android and iPhone to make getting cash back with Rakuten as easy as it can be.

 Let’s start with a couple of questions: how can they afford to pay you money when you shop online?
 Do they really pay you?
 And how does it work?

 Rakuten may sound too good to be true, but the way it works is really simple.
 They are an affiliate for all of these online shopping sites.

 That means whenever you buy something through them, the company that sold it pays Rakuten a little commission, and they pass some of that money on to you.
 The percent you will get ranges from about 1% to 8%.
 It adds up over time.

 By the way, this is exactly how I, and many other bloggers, make money, too.
 We tell you about products and services that we love, and when you sign up through the links in our posts, we get a little affiliate commission.

 Wait, is this just Ebates with a new name?